 READ MORE: How to Be More Present in Your Child’s Life

-Fake online profiles can trick children into thinking they are talking to children of their own age and child predators can gain access to victims.
+Fake online profiles can trick children into thinking they are talking to children of their own age.
+This is how child predators gain access to victims.

 Online harassment and stalking across social media platforms.

-Adult/child predators using fake profiles or even their own profiles to form relationships with children over a long period of time for the purposes of later having a sexual relationship with the child or abducting the child.
+Adult/child predators use fake profiles or even their own profiles to form relationships with children over a long period of time.
+The purpose is to later develop a sexual relationship with the child.

 Any naked or nude pictures of a child (a person under the age of 18) is child pornography.
-Keeping and sending naked pictures is deemed as being in possession of and distributing child pornography (a criminal offence).
+Distributing child pornopgrahpy is a criminal offence.
+For example, anyone keeping and sending naked pictures is deemed as being in possession of and distributing child pornography.

-These can occur through catfishing, online grooming, and personal information being made known online.
+Catfishing, online grooming, and personal information being made known online can possibly lead to kidnapping.

 Diana Schwarz is a social media lawyer and child’s rights activist.
 She provides social media educational talks to learners and parents at schools.